Questions about allergens?

 Is your packaging recyclable?

-All our packaging board is recyclable, the majority is recycled and we display the UK recycling logo and information on all our packs.
+All our packaging board is recyclable and most of it is FSC® certified .The majority is recycled and we display the UK recycling logo and information on all our packs.
 We try and ensure we use recyclable and recycled packaging where we can, however we do have some challenges, in particular with flexible film, which we use for our rice cakes and cereal bars among other foods, that enables us to meet our strict food safety and quality standards and ensure our food stays safe to eat.

 Our team are constantly working with packaging experts to find ways to improve on what we already do however to date we have been unable to find a solution to this particular challenge.
 There are two key reasons behind this: